Final 1983 CFL regular season game: Five-time defending champions on the brink

 Since the few years prior to formal founding of the Canadian Football League, the top three teams in each section of what became the CFL in 1958 have qualified for the playoffs.
 Thus, a .500 record is typically good enough to qualify for the CFL postseason.
 However, the season structure was changed in the 1981 CFL season so that each of the nine teams had played home and away against each opponent regardless of division, nevertheless in spite of the balanced interlocking schedule the playoff format remained unchanged with the top three teams in each division unconditionally making the playoffs regardless of records in the opposite division.
 Moreover, the five-team West Division had become significantly more competitive than the four-team East Division, in particular during the Eskimos' dynasty.
-Thus, even though a .500 record was much better than the 5-10 records Hamilton Tiger-Cats and Montreal Concordes had going into the final week of the season, this had no bearing on playoff qualification in the West.
-Pending the result of the final week's Calgary-Saskatchewan game, Edmonton's 8-8 record was only good enough for fourth place in their division.
+Thus, even though a .500 record was much better than the 5–10 records Hamilton Tiger-Cats and Montreal Concordes had going into the final week of the season, this had no bearing on playoff qualification in the West.
+Pending the result of the final week's Calgary-Saskatchewan game, Edmonton's 8–8 record was only good enough for fourth place in their division.

 Calgary Stampeders

-The Calgary Stampeders, who were coached by Jack Gotta, had compiled an 8-7 record going into their final game.
-With a win, they would have equalled the Winnipeg Blue Bombers' 9-7 record although Calgary would have still finished third as Winnipeg swept their regular season series.
+The Calgary Stampeders, who were coached by Jack Gotta, had compiled an 8–7 record going into their final game.
+With a win, they would have equalled the Winnipeg Blue Bombers' 9–7 record although Calgary would have still finished third as Winnipeg swept their regular season series.
 Against Edmonton, Calgary split their regular season series against Edmonton, moreover, both teams won by three points.
-The third tiebreaker was intradivisional records, but the two Albertan teams were set to be tied in that criterium as well with a Calgary loss since each team had won only three games (including their wins versus each other) against Western opponents.
+The third tiebreaker was intradivisional records, but the two Albertan teams were set to be tied in that criterion as well with a Calgary loss since each team had won only three games (including their wins versus each other) against Western opponents.
 In the next tiebreaker, points-for-and-against ratio in intradivisional games, Edmonton crucially held the tie-breaker over Calgary by a slim margin.
 Thus, Calgary stood to finish third and make the playoffs (and dethrone their archrivals) with a win or tie, but would miss the playoffs with a loss by any margin.

 Saskatchewan Roughriders

-At 4-11, the Saskatchewan Roughriders were already eliminated from playoff contention.
+At 4–11, the Saskatchewan Roughriders were already eliminated from playoff contention.
 The team was in the midst of an eleven-season playoff drought that would last from their 1976 Grey Cup loss until 1988.
-Head coach Joe Faragalli was fired after a 1-5 start and replaced by assistant Reuben Berry on an interim basis.
+Head coach Joe Faragalli was fired after a 1–5 start and replaced by assistant Reuben Berry on an interim basis.
 The team was therefore playing for pride, but in particular for Berry the result had the potential to determine if he would be returning to coach next season.